Khojasteh/print-preview/Docs/TPrintPreview.Events.md

 - **`OnAnnotation: TPreviewPageDrawEvent`** \
   `TPreviewPageDrawEvent = procedure(Sender: TObject; PageNo: Integer; Canvas: TCanvas) of object ` \
-  When `Annotation` property is `true`, occurs after a page is displayed.
+  Occurs after a page is displayed if the `Annotation` property is `true`.

   The items drawn on the provided canvas will appear over the preview page, but do not appear on print.

 - **`OnBackground: TPreviewPageDrawEvent`** \
   `TPreviewPageDrawEvent = procedure(Sender: TObject; PageNo: Integer; Canvas: TCanvas) of object` \
-  When `Background` property is `true`, occurs just before a page being displayed.
+  Occurs just before a page being displayed if the `Background` property is `true`.

   The items drawn on the provided canvas will appear under the preview page, but do not appear on print.

 - **`OnBeginDoc: TNotifyEvent`** \
   Occurs when `BeginDoc` method is called.